 On Saturday I became the proud owner of a hive of native stingless bees, Trigona carbonaria.

-Damo had done some web-searching and found that Tim Heard, a CSIRO entomologist and native bee specialist, supplies colonies and his brother, Frank, makes specially designed hives for them.
+A little web-searching found that Dr Tim Heard, a CSIRO entomologist and native bee specialist, supplies colonies and his brother, Frank, makes specially designed hives for them.

 Stingless bees and honeybees happily co-exist.
-Happily Brisbane provides an ideal climate for stingless bees which are a tropical species.
+Happily Brisbane provides an ideal climate for stingless bees which are warm climate insects.

-Tim found a good location for the hive in our spice border.
+Tim found a good location for the hive in the Spice Border.
 It’s sheltered and shaded from hot western and northern sunshine.

 The hive entrance unplugged, the bees quickly spilled out.
 At first they flew out a short distance, circled and returned to the hive.
 They were memorising their new surroundings, Tim explained.
 “They won’t start gathering nectar and pollen until tomorrow”, he added.

-Tim says a happy colony will produce 1 kg of sugarbag honey a year and that strong colonies can be split once a year.
+Tim says in a good year, a strong colony will produce 1 kg of sugarbag honey and these colonies can also be split once a year.
 Splitting encourages them to reproduce.
 Timed correctly, this invigorates colonies.

-Native stingless bees are often mistaken for fruit fly because they’re about 1/25 the size of a honeybee.
-This species flies up to 500 metres to forage.
+Native stingless bees may be mistaken for fruit fly, because they’re about 1/25 the size of a European honeybee.
+This species flies up to 500 metres from the hive to forage.

-So far they seem content, emerging around 10am and are in bed by 3pm.
-Yesterday I noticed one in a nearby Blue Chalksticks flower, Senecio serpens, so this pretty succulent now has added value as a bee-forage plant.
+So far, my new bees seem content, emerging around 10am and they are back to bed by 3pm.
+Yesterday I noticed one in a nearby blue chalk-sticks flower, Senecio serpens, so this pretty succulent now has added value as a bee-forage plant.

 6th May 2008